 4. Australian Terrier

-Originating from a working class, they still have strong instincts for digging and chasing down smaller animals such as rodents.
-Something to keep in mind if you’ve got other tiny pets.
+Originating from a working class of breeds, they still have strong instincts for digging and chasing down smaller animals such as rodents.
+This is something to keep in mind if you’ve got other tiny pets, such as cats or guinea pigs.

-Somewhat taller, Basenji dogs reach up to 17 inches and weigh 20-24 pounds.
+Somewhat taller than most “small” dogs, the Basenji dogs can reach up to 17 inches tall and weigh 20-24 pounds.
 Sturdy as can be, these slim but fit dogs have a certain poise about them.
+They seem to be calm no matter the situation.

 7. Bedlington Terrier

-And despite what you might think when seeing their curly coat, they don’t really shed (see more hypoallergenic dogs here).
+And despite what you might think when seeing their curly coat, they don’t really shed (you can learn more about hypoallergenic dogs here).
 So, maintenance is a breeze.
+If you want a unique dog that is low maintenance, here’s your dog.

 8. Bichon Frise